speedzjy/ridgeback_mapf/README.md

 ```
 roslaunch ridgeback_navigation karto_demo.launch
 ```
-You can also use gmapping.
+You can also use gmapping, remember to open two gmapping nodes, refer to the configuration of [karto_demo.launch](https://github.com/speedzjy/ridgeback_mapf/blob/main/ridgeback_navigation/launch/karto_demo.launch).

 **Notes:** The mapping process produces both low-resolution and high-resolution maps